MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/atmadm.md

 ---
 title: atmadm
-description: Reference topic for the atmadm command, which monitors connections and addresses that are registered by the atM call Manager on an asynchronous transfer mode (atM) network. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the atmadm command, which monitors connections and addresses that are registered by the atM call Manager on an asynchronous transfer mode (atM) network. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article